time2key/tinge/readme.md

 ### Making Tinge Functional

-One of the key things I wanted to bring to Tinge is the ability to easily shift the properties of several lights at the same time.
+One of the key usability features of Tinge is the ability to easily shift the properties of several lights at the same time.

-I also wanted to minimise the number of clicks and subscreens required to move around from one light to another.
+To do this, the number of touches and subscreens required to move from one light to another has been minimised.

-To do this, I have designed a custom SliderView implementation.
-This can be used with a single slider handle for controlling just one light, but it can also be used with multiple handles for adjusting properties of several lights at once.
+Tinge features an overhaul of the standard Android SeekBar.
+This can be used with a single slider handle for controlling just one light, but it can also be used for adjusting the properties of several lights at once.

 ![](/documentation/assets/slider_moving_animation.gif)|![](/documentation/assets/slider_grouping_animation.gif)|![](/documentation/assets/slider_group_popup.png)
 | ------------- | ------------- | ------------- |